|System Profile||AWT Swing Example.profile.xml|

 Too many PurePaths

-The defaults used in this walkthrough can lead to quite a lot of PurePaths.
+The defaults used in this tutorial can lead to quite a lot of PurePaths.
 Adjust the custom created AWT Sensor Group and remove listeners from which you know that they do not trigger any business logic to reduce the amount of captured PurePaths.
 You can also define an API based filter for the entire dashboard.
 This filters out everything that does not call certain business logic code, so the PurePath dashlet only shows relevant transactions.

 Modal dialog box problematic